jorgesanji/MapApp/README.md

 # MapApp

-Please in order everything works properly must to place the next script on build phases.
+Please in order to everything works properly must to place the next script on build phases.

 "$PODS_ROOT/R.swift/rswift" generate "$SRCROOT/MapApp"